Skip to Content

 /usr/bin/php8.2 /path/to/flute/flute cron:run >> /path/to/logs/cron.log 2>&1

-Properly configured CRON significantly improves Flute CMS functionality and automates many important processes!
+A properly configured CRON significantly improves the functionality of Flute CMS and automates many important processes!